 As part of addressing Puerto Rico's long-term recovery needs, citizen complaints on any issues related to the general administration of CDBG-DR funds are welcome throughout the duration of the grant.
-It is PRDOH's responsibility, as grantee, to ensure that all complaints are dealt with promptly and consistently and at a minimum, to provide a timely, substantive written response to every written complaint within fifteen (15) calendar days, where practicable, as a CDBG grant recipient.
-See 24 C.F.R. § 570.486(a) (7).
+It is PRDOH's responsibility, as grantee, to ensure that all complaints are dealt with promptly and consistently and at a minimum, to provide a timely, substantive written response to every written complaint within fifteen (15) business days, where practicable, as a CDBG grant recipient.
+See 24 C.F.R. §91.115 (h) and 24 C.F.R. § 570.486(a) (7).